AceFire6/ml_lab3/README.md

 ## Answers

-1. It takes 118 iterations if you add rounding to 3 decimal places, otherwise it never converges.
+1. It takes 60 iterations if you stop learning once the error rate is below 0.001F

 2. It takes 4 iterations if the weights are all set to 0 to start with.